 Live Web Cam - White River, 2 miles below Bull Shoals Dam.

-Note - To determine water level - on the right side of the picture there are five plastic spoons attached to a tree.
-Where the spoon lines up with the roof of the boat dock is the approximate number of generators.
+Note - To determine water level - on the right side of the picture there are five plastic spoons attached to a dogwood tree.
+Where the spoon lines up with the red roof of the boat dock, that is the approximate number of generators.
 The first spoon at the bottom is for zero generators running; the second is for around two; third for around four; fourth for around 6; and fifth for around 8.

 Other White River sites include -

 Actual level - There are eight generators, or units, and one generator equals a little over 3000 cfs (cubic feet per second), or a little less than 50 mw (megawatts).

 Projected level - (Bull Shoals Dam, the tailwater being White River, is #14 "BSD").
 Note: Projections may not be what actually happens!!